wilzbach/storyscript/docs/index.rst

 **Asyncy** is the official platform for running Storyscript.
 Both projects are open source, so they can be used without fears of technological locks.
+The Asyncy platform can be ran in your local environment for debugging and testing.

 Where's the catch?
 -------------------